bluecake-dh/scaffold-intersection/README.md

 Install the necessary packages:

-`pip install python-dotenv numpy opencv-python inference`
+`pip install python-dotenv numpy opencv-python inference ultralytics`

 You can now run the local model by running `python3 scaffold_analysis_local.py`.
 To run the Roboflow-hosted model, copy your Roboflow API key, create a file named .env, and